-*** WE ARE NOW ACCEPTING APPLICATIONS (SUMMER 2022) for fellowship starting July 2023 ***
+*** WE ARE NOW ACCEPTING APPLICATIONS (SUMMER 2021) for fellowships starting July 2022 ***

 The Yale-LSHTM Fellowship in Global Health and International Emergency Medicine (GHIEM) trains board eligible emergency physicians to become leaders in global health and to advance the science of global emergency care.